ReactionMechanismGenerator/RMG-Py/documentation/source/reference/data/index.rst

 =========================== ====================================================
-:class:`DepositoryReaction` A reaction with kinetics determined from querying a kinetics depository :class:`LibraryReaction`    A reaction with kinetics determined from querying a kinetics library :class:`TemplateReaction`   A reaction with kinetics determined from querying a kinetics group additivity or rate rules method
-:class:`ReactionRecipe`     A sequence of actions that represent the process of a chemical reaction
+:class:`DepositoryReaction` A reaction with kinetics determined from querying a kinetics depository :class:`LibraryReaction`    A reaction with kinetics determined from querying a kinetics library :class:`TemplateReaction`   A reaction with kinetics determined from querying a rate rules method :class:`ReactionRecipe`     A sequence of actions that represent the process of a chemical reaction
 --------------------------- ----------------------------------------------------
 :class:`KineticsDepository` A depository of all kinetics parameters for one or more reactions